 - Relocation of the impacted utilities including the Harbour East Interceptor

-- Future installation of additional rail tracks next to current tracks, from four tracks to six tracks (led by CPR)
+- Future installation of additional rail tracks next to current tracks, from four tracks to six tracks (led by CP)

 These improvements will:

-- Improve port truck movements and traffic flows
+- Improve port truck movements and traffic flow

 - Improve access to terminal facilities for commercial traffic